Helaman: Etymology

 Joseph Smith had no knowledge of any foreign language at the time of the Book of Mormon's composition, and the name "Helaman" has never been discovered in any non-Mormon text.
 However, Brigham Young University's Book of Mormon Onomasticon includes several apologetic etymologies for the name, including "Hammer of God".

 Early life

 Helaman was the eldest son of Alma the Younger, another Nephite prophet.
 The exact time and place of his birth are unknown.
-The house of his father, Alma, was in Zarahemla, the Nephite capital land, and Helaman may also have lived in Zarahemla.
+The house of his father, Alma, was in Zarahemla, the Nephite capital, and Helaman may have also lived in Zarahemla.

 The Book of Mormon first mentions Helaman in Alma 31:7, and little is known of his life prior to this brief allusion.
-In this verse Helaman's father, Alma, and two younger brothers, Shiblon and Corianton, embark on a missionary journey to the Zoramites, but Helaman does not accompany them.
+In this verse, Helaman's father Alma, and two younger brothers Shiblon and Corianton, embark on a missionary journey to the Zoramites, but Helaman does not accompany them.
 This journey occurred towards the end of the 17th year of the "reign of the judges", which probably corresponds to about 75 BC.